History of construction: Technology

 The inventions of the waterwheel, sawmill, and arch were by the Romans.
 The Romans also began using glass for architectural purposes after about 100 CE and used double glazing as insulated glazing.
 Roman roads included corduroy roads and paved roads, sometimes supported on raft or pile foundations and bridges.
 Vitruvius gives details of many Roman machines.
 The Romans developed sophisticated timber cranes allowing them to lift considerable weights to great heights.
 The upper limit of lifting appears to have been about 100 tonnes.
 Trajan's column in Rome contains some of the largest stones ever lifted in a Roman building, and engineers are still uncertain exactly how it was achieved.

 A list of the longest, highest and deepest Roman structures can be found in the List of ancient architectural records.
 Roman building ingenuity extended over bridges, aqueducts, and covered amphitheatres.
-Their sewerage and water-supply works were remarkable and some systems are still in operation today.
+Their sewerage and water-supply works were remarkable and some systems are still in operation.
 The only aspect of Roman construction for which very little evidence survives is the form of timber roof structures, none of which seem to have survived intact.
 Possibly, triangulated roof trusses were built, this being the only conceivable way of constructing the immense spans achieved, the longest exceeding 30 metres (see List of ancient Greek and Roman roofs).